Kaanhehe/school-manager/README.md

 - **Replacement Plan**: View your replacement plan.
 - **Combined into Timetable**: Homework and Replacement plan is integrated into the Timetable.
 - **Security**: All passwords are encrypted to ensure your school website login is secured.

+### Visual Design Elements

+The School Manager application is designed to be intuitive and easy to use.
+Many elements are visually distinct, allowing users to quickly understand the status of different items without needing to read detailed descriptions.
+Here are some of the key visual design elements:

+- **Cancelled Classes**: If a class is cancelled, it will be crossed out.
+This makes it immediately clear which classes are not taking place.
+- **Highlighted Current Lesson**: The current lesson is highlighted, so you can easily see which class is happening right now.
+- **Replacement Plan Integration**: Replacement classes are marked with a special icon or color, making it easy to distinguish them from regular classes.
+- **Homework Management**: Homework assignments are color-coded based on their subject, helping you prioritize your tasks at a glance.

+These visual cues are designed to enhance the user experience by providing important information quickly and efficiently.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.